 [Traction-compression views and lateral bending views have been demonstrated to be of no value in diagnosing instability]

-For flexion extenstion views, the spine of the patient is flexed and extended extensively and x-ray is taken in both extremes.
+For flexion-extension views, the spine of the patient is flexed and extended extensively and an x-ray is taken in both extremes.

 Sagittal translatory instability is diagnosed when the translation is > 4 mm or 15% of vertebral body width.
 The criterion for diagnosing sagittal angular instability is when the sagittal angulation is more than 10°.

 Rotary instability is manifested by a double contour of the posterior border of the concerned vertebra.
 A constant double contour of the posterior borders of all the vertebrae is, however, a consequence of oblique projection and is not due to instability.